-For the period July 1, 2020 through June 30, 2021
+For the period July 1, 2021 through June 30, 2022

-- (C) Bank Reconciliations The cash and investment balances in the City's general ledger were not reconciled to bank and investment account balances throughout the year.
-At June 30, 2021, the bank balance exceeded the book balance by \$325. - Recommendation The City should establish procedures to ensure bank and investment account balances are reconciled to the general ledger monthly and variances, if any, are reviewed and resolved timely.
-An independent person should review the reconciliations and document the review by signing or initialing and dating the monthly reconciliations. - (D) Journal Entries Journal entries are not reviewed and approved by an independent person. - Recommendation An independent person should review and approve journal entries.
-Approval should be documented by signing or initialing and dating the journal entries. - (E) Certified Budget Disbursements during the year ended June 30, 2021 exceeded the amount budgeted in the culture and recreation function.
-Chapter 384.20 of the Code of Iowa states, in part, "public monies may not be expended or encumbered except under an annual or continuing appropriation." - Recommendation The budget should have been amended in accordance with Chapter 384.18 of the Code of Iowa before disbursements were allowed to exceed the budget. - (F) Disbursements Disbursements should be properly supported by an invoice or other supporting documentation.
-We noted one of thirty disbursements that was not supported by an invoice or other supporting documentation. - Recommendation The City should maintain an invoice or other supporting documentation for all disbursements. - (G) Library Payroll One Library employee was paid less than the rate of pay approved by the Library Board. - Recommendation Library employees should be paid at the rate of pay approved by the Library Board.
+(C) Bank Reconciliations - The cash and investment balances in the City's general ledger were not reconciled to bank and investment account balances throughout the year.
+At June 30, 2022, the bank balance exceeded the book balance by \$1,288.

+Recommendation - The City should establish procedures to ensure bank and investment account balances are reconciled to the general ledger monthly and variances, if any, are reviewed and resolved timely.
+An independent person should review the reconciliations and document the review by signing or initialing and dating the monthly reconciliations.

+(D) Journal Entries - Journal entries are not reviewed and approved by an independent person.

+Recommendation - An independent person should review and approve journal entries.
+Approval should be documented by signing or initialing and dating the journal entries.

+(E) Business Transactions - Business transactions between the City and City officials or employees are detailed as follows:

+Name, Title, and Business

+Connection Transaction Description Amount

+Lonnie Speckner, Mayor, owner of

+Speckner Insurance City insurance \$ 25,560

+In accordance with Chapter 362.5(3)(j) of the Code of Iowa, the above transactions may represent a conflict of interest since total transactions were more than \$6,000 during the fiscal year and the transactions were not competitively bid.

+Recommendation - The City should consult legal counsel to determine the disposition of this matter.

+(F) Certified Budget - Disbursements during the year ended June 30, 2022 exceeded the amount budgeted in the public safety and capital projects functions.
+Chapter 384.20 of the Code of Iowa states, in part, "public monies may not be expended or encumbered except under an annual or continuing appropriation."

+Recommendation - The budget should have been amended in accordance with Chapter 384.18 of the Code of Iowa before disbursements were allowed to exceed the budget.